JazmineMT/ContentGuide/03-grammar-and-mechanics.md

 <pre>
 ✅  The Apple subscription terms require users to cancel subscriptions at least 24 hours before the next renewal.
 </pre>
-When the number doesn’t represent a fact, but generalization spell out the word
+When a number represents a generalization instead of a fact, spell out the word.
 <pre>
 ✅  We have thousands of developers using RevenueCat.
 </pre>